rvanlaar/djangorecipe/README.rst

   the list of app labels which you want to be tested.
 Normally, it is recommended that you use this option and set it to your project's name.

+script-entrypoints
+  Entry points you add to here get their scripts created with a prefix of ``django_env_`` (with the default control-script name).
+They also get the settings environment variable set.
+At the moment, it is mostly useful for gunicorn, which cannot be run from within the django process anymore.
+So the script must already be passed the correct settings environment variable.
+The correct value would be ``gunicorn=gunicorn.app.wsgiapp:run``, resulting in a ``django_env_gunicorn``.
+To make it easier, you can provide just ``gunicorn`` as a shorthand notation.
+(If it is necessary for more wsgi runners, pull requests or bug reports are welcome). **Note: Added in 2.0, the exact name might change in 2.1**.

+eggs
+  Like most buildout recipes, you can/must pass the eggs (=python packages) you want to be available here.
+Often you'll have a list in the ``[buildout]`` part and re-use it here by saying ``${buildout:eggs}``.

 The options below are for older projects or special cases mostly: